The San José Area Writing Project

 OVERVIEW

-Led by university faculty co-directors Bronwyn LaMay and Jane Gilmore, a team of teacher consultants who work as associate directors, and student administrative assistants, the San Jose Area Writing Project (SJAWP) delivers school-year and summer programs on writing for teachers as well as for K-12th grade students and their parents.
+Led by university faculty director Bronwyn LaMay and associate directors Scott Jarvie and Andy Robinson, a team of teacher consultants who work as associate directors, and student administrative assistants, the San Jose Area Writing Project (SJAWP) delivers school-year and summer programs on writing for teachers as well as 7th-12th grade students.

 OUR STORY